 Fees.
-The Alliance may charge fees for regular business meetings and other Alliance-hosted seminars/events/trainings as determined to be necessary to offset expenses and generate income.
+The Alliance may charge fees for regular business meetings and other Alliance-hosted events (e.g. seminars, trainings) as determined to be necessary to offset expenses and generate income.
 The fees shall be used to offset expenses of the Alliance including, but not limited to:

-Meeting room expense;
+Meeting room and event expenses;

 Seminars hosted by the Alliance; and